oltaco/Adafruit_nRF52_Bootloader_OTAFIX/README.md

 ---
 #### Notes on RAK4631 bootloader
-This version of the RAK4631 bootloader is based on a much newer version (0.9.2) of the Adafruit nRF52 bootloader than what RAK Wireless uses on their official bootloader (0.6.1??-need to check).
+This version of the RAK4631 bootloader is based on a much newer version (0.9.2) of the Adafruit nRF52 bootloader than what RAK Wireless uses on their official bootloader (0.6.2-11).

 I haven't looked to see what changes (if any) that RAK made to the Adafruit bootloader, so I'm not sure if there's any difference but I have tested this bootloader and I haven't found any problems thus far.
 If you would rather use the original RAK bootloader but with these patches included you can find that [here](https://github.com/oltaco/WisCore_RAK4631_Bootloader/releases).
 \